 More than a story about AIDS

-While acknowledging that Angels in America was “of-a-time”, Peake insists the play continues to remain relevant for reasons beyond its AIDS storyline.
+While acknowledging that Angels in America was “of-a-time,” Peake insists the play remains relevant for reasons beyond its AIDS storyline.

 “I think it is an important play to still be doing and a conversation to have even as AIDS doesn’t have the same threat it used to,” she says.
 “The fight against AIDS in the play is emblematic of other fights that are happening now.”